5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Sandy_Bridge.md

 > - You may want to generate a new [**SSDT-PM**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)) in Post-Install to optimize CPU Power Management.
 > - You can also disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
 RestrictEvents will handle the VMM-Board-id spoof from now on. **Only Exception**: Before running the "Install macOS" App, you have to re-enable the kernel patches again.
 Otherwise the installer will say the system is incompatible because of the unsupported SMBIOS it detects.

-## macOS Ventura Installation
+## macOS installation
 With all the prep work out of the way you can now upgrade to macOS Ventura.
 Depending on the version of macOS you are coming from, the installation process differs.

 ### Getting macOS
 - Download the latest release of [OpenCore Patcher GUI App](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) and run it
 - Click on "Create macOS Installer"
-- Click on "Download macOS Installer"
+- Next, click on "Download macOS Installer"
-- Select macOS 13.x (whatever the latest available version is)
+- Select the macOS version you want to install
-- Once the download is finished the "Install macOS Ventura" app will be located in your "Programs" folder
+- Once the download is completed, the "Install macOS…" app will be located the "Programs" folder.

 > [!NOTE]
 >
-> OCLP can also create a USB Installer if you want to perform a clean install (highly recommended)
+> OCLP can also create a USB installer if you want to perform a clean install (highly recommended).
+Creating a USB installer is a necessity if you want to install an older OS since macOS does not allow downgrading.

 ### Option 1: Upgrading from macOS 11.3 or newer
 Only applicable when upgrading from macOS 11.3+.
 If you are on macOS Catalina or older, use Option 2 instead.

-- Run the "Install macOS Ventura" App
+- Run the "Install macOS…" App
 - There will be a few reboots
-- Boot from the new macOS Partition until it's no longer present in the Boot Picker
+- Boot from the new macOS install partition until it's no longer present in the Boot Picker

-Once the installation has finished and the system boots it will run without graphics acceleration if you only have an iGPU or if you GPU is not supported by macOS.
-We will address this in Post-Install.
+Once the installation is completed and the system boots it will run without graphics acceleration if you only have an iGPU or if you GPU is not supported by the newer version of macOS.
+We will address this next in Post-Install.

+> [!TIP]
+>
+> Instead of upgrading your runnning macOS installation, create a new APFS volume and install macOS on there.
+This way you can always revert back to your previous macOS installation if you are facing issues with the new macOS version.

 ### Option 2: Upgrading from macOS Catalina or older
 When upgrading from macOS Catalina or older a clean install from USB flash drive is recommended.
 To create a USB Installer, you can use OpenCore Legacy Patcher: